venturadan/startup/notes.md

 33. spending time doing stuff like signing up for Mongo (which is covered in instructions) is probably not helpful/good use of time
 34. spend time in class understanding code; not necessarily writing/running it
 35. Live convert simon web framework to simon react seems like a bad idea
+36. Doing lots of long chunks of code in class doesn't seem to be great for people watching